 By K. Taylor, Aurora ON.
 I’ve been on a major de-cluttering spree the past week or so.
-Inspired by a good friend, I got the bug and bravely began the daunting task of digging the house out from under the piles of outgrown clothes, forgotten toys and broken sports equipment that seem to mark modern family life.
+Inspired by a good friend, I got the bug and bravely began the daunting task of digging the house out from under the piles of outgrown clothes, from corner to corner, forgotten toys and broken sports equipment that seem to mark modern family life.
 There is no escaping it, no matter how you try.
 As the stork lands at your front door, plants an enormous likeness of himself on the lawn and flaps off into the sunset, so the stuff begins to arrive.

 It’s all so innocent at first, so reasonable.
 Baby needs a crib.
 Who could argue with that?
 Baby needs a change table.
 Baby needs a stroller, a bouncy chair, forty-five adorable little onesies and an assortment of devices and contraptions so unrecognizable to the general public that the living room starts to resemble a very colourful mediaeval torture chamber.
 Yes, gone are the days of making a small space for baby in Father’s sock drawer.
 And so the onslaught of plastic begins.

 It takes all of about three weeks for baby to outgrow any one of these gadgets, which then get relegated to the basement or garage, as the next wave hits.
 The toddler years are especially difficult.
 Everything is large.
 So very, very large.
 And garishly coloured.
 And plastic.
 Oh, the plastic.

 “The best way to find out what we really need is to get rid of what we don’t.” ~ Marie Kondo